 As for who will return in Season 2, fans assume the full Bridgerton family will be back, including Francesca, who spent nearly all of Season 1 offscreen.
-The Featheringtons (minus their late father) are also poised to come back; after all, Portia still has three daughters to marry off.
+The Featheringtons (minus their late father) are also poised to come back; after all, Portia still has two more daughters to marry off.
 With Rupert Young (Merlin) cast in a "major new role" on the series, could the Featheringtons have a new man in their lives?

 But the big news is Anthony's new love interest now that Siena seems to have shown him the door.
 On Feb.
 15, 2021, Netflix revealed Season 2's leading love interest for the eldest Bridgerton sibling, Kate, will be played by Simone Ashley.
 Ashley is best known on this side of the pond for Netflix's Sex Education, on which she plays Olivia, one of the school's "Untouchables."
 According to Deadline, her character, Kate Sharma, will be "newly arrived" in London starting in Season 2.
 In April, Deadline reported her younger sister, Edwina, will be played by newcomer Charithra Chandran.
 Their mother, Lady Mary, will be played by Shelley Conn (Liar).

 Along with these additions also comes Calam Lynch, who fans will know from Derry Girls.
 According to The Hollywood Reporter, he's playing Theo Sharpe, a hardworking printer's assistant who turns out to be another unlikely love interest for one of the characters.